');

 What is the difference between therapy and counseling?

-Some people think I should be able to handle my struggles on my own, and that something must really be wrong with me if I need therapy.
+Some people think I should be able to handle my struggles on my own.
+Does needing therapy mean something is wrong with me?

 Will anyone else know what is discussed in therapy?

-Only if you give explicit permission.
-Confidentiality is one of the most important aspects of the therapy process.
-In order for therapy to be successful, it requires a high degree of trust, and Waypoints Counseling places significant importance on confidentiality.
-Everything that occurs in the therapy room is confidential however, there are three exceptions: if you share that you intend to hurt yourself or someone else, if you disclose that someone is hurting you, or if your therapist is subpoenaed by a judge in court.
-Therapists are legally mandated to report suspected or alleged abuse, neglect or exploitation of children and vulnerable adults.
-Lastly, if you choose to have anyone else be involved in your therapy process, there is a document to complete that gives your therapist permission to speak with that person or agency.
+Only if you give explicit written permission.
+Confidentiality is foundational to the therapy process.
+Everything discussed in session is confidential with three exceptions: if you express intent to harm yourself or someone else, if you disclose that someone is harming you, or if your therapist is subpoenaed by a court.
+Therapists are also legally required to report suspected abuse, neglect, or exploitation of children and vulnerable adults.

-My insurance only covers a few sessions.ย Can I make progress in a short period of time?
+My insurance only covers a few sessions.
+Can I make progress in a short time?

 Do you offer video sessions?